-Installing borehole extensometer and piezometers above LW 203 to monitor the height of fracturing development after supercritical conditions develop (refer to the Water Management Plan [Appendix A to EP 203-206]).
+A borehole extensometer and vibrating wire piezometer has been installed above LW 203 to monitor the height of fracturing development after supercritical conditions develop (refer to the Extraction Plan - Water Management Plan [EP-WMP]).
+Inspections and monitoring of underground workings and groundwater make will also be recorded and plotted against rainfall deficit data to detect surface to seam connectivity.
+Further detail on the groundwater monitoring program is presented in the Water Management Plan (Appendix A to EP 203-206).